adamw/website/content/blog/2010-12-14-di-in-scala-cake-pattern.md

     env.userInformation(User(&quot;someuser@domain.pl&quot;)).userCountry</p></div>
     ";}
 categories:
-  - Cake Pattern
-  - Dependency Injection
-  - Java
+  - dependency injection
-  - Scala
+  - java
-  - Uncategorized
+  - scala

 ---
 Continuing the mini-series on Dependency Injection (see my previous blogs: [problems with DI][1], [assisted inject for CDI][2] and [improving assisted inject][3]), I took a look at how DI is handled in Scala.